isomerpages/moe-cedargirlssec/_cca/Clubs and Societies/English Language Drama and Debating Society (ELDDS).md

 <img src="/images/cs2.png" style="width:60%">

-**ABOUT**<br>
+##### **ABOUT**<br>
-ELDDS consists of two major wings: Drama and Debate.&nbsp;

 ELDDS (Drama) seeks to develop students as performers, playwrights, directors and theatre practitioners.
-Students are exposed to rigorous training sessions that prepare them for various youth performances, such as the SYF Arts Presentation.
-This year, they achieved the Certificate of Distinction.
-Members are also given the opportunity to explore enrichment courses conducted by professional theatre companies and arts practitioners, such as Playback Theatre.
-The training programmes nurture a love for the performing arts and develop our members in the areas of performance, speech, improvisation and stage management.
+The programmes nurture a love for the performing arts and develop our members in the areas of performance, speech, improvisation and stage management.
+Through rigorous training sessions, students are prepared for various youth performances, such as the SYF Arts Presentation.
+They achieved the Certificate of Distinction in both 2021 and 2023.
+Members are also given the opportunity to explore enrichment courses conducted by professional trainers from How Drama.
+They have explored playback theatre, mask-work, shadow puppetry and most recently, commedia dell'arte.
+They have performed at public platforms such as the Concourse at the Esplanade this year for #tellstory.
+Their passion for the arts has also been shared with the wider community.
+They performed at St John's Home in 2023 and the Society of Sheng Hong Welfare services in 2022.

-ELDDS (Debate) provides a platform for students who want to speak confidently and think critically.
-With directed coaching by qualified trainers and a wide variety of national competitions and public speaking events to hone their skills, members grow to become polished and eloquent speakers who can confidently examine a wide range of global affairs critically, forming and developing their own opinions and effective speaking styles.